svenskscifi/karinboye/README.md

 # Step 3

-The network was then trained on a set of selected swedish poems (<i>Trainingdata3.txt</i>), for 2000 epochs.
-A list of the selected works can be found in <i>listoftrainingdata3.txt</i>.
+The network was then trained on a set of selected swedish poems <a href="https://github.com/svenskscifi/karinboye/blob/master/Trainingdata3.txt">Trainingdata3.txt</a>, for 2000 epochs.
+A list of the selected works can be found in <a href="https://github.com/svenskscifi/karinboye/blob/master/listoftrainingdata3.txt">listoftrainingdata3.txt</a>

 # Step 4